plivo/plivo-dotnet/README.md

 See [Plivo Documentation](http://www.plivo.com/docs/) for more information.

-Prerequisites
+Installation
 =============
-This package depends on "RestSharp" for making API calls.
-You can install RestSharp using NuGet package manager in Visual Studio.
+This package can be installed using NuGet package manager in Visual Studio 2010 or later.

 NuGet terminal
-> Install-Package RestSharp
+> PM\> Install-Package Plivo

 How to use
 ==========